-The Learning Commons consists of the Library, Disability Services, Educational Resource Center, or ER, Advising Center, Information Technology (IT) Helpdesk and the Computer Lab in one shared location on the first floor of the Lanier Academic Center building on the West Point campus.
+The Learning Commons consists of the Library, Disability Services, Educational Resource Center, or ER, Advising Center, Information Technology Help Desk and the Computer Lab in one shared location on the first floor of the Lanier Academic Center.
+If you'd like to learn more about the services offered at Point University, please click here.